Writing as Discovery

 A different version of this piece originally appeared in Brevity in 2020.

-Learn to Write about the Outdoors with Jennifer
+Learn to Write about the the Natural World with Jennifer

 TUESDAY, OCTOBER 15: “Wild Thing,” 6:00–8:00 p.m., virtual via Zoom.
 Info and registration

 In this workshop for memoir and essay writers, we’ll focus on developing vivid and compelling scenes and using reflective voice to give meaning and context to our experiences.
-Our special focus will be on writing about outdoor adventures, both large and small, with an eye for exploring the transformative power of the wild.
+Our special focus will be on writing about nature and the great outdoors, with an eye for exploring the transformative power of the wild.
 Whether you want to begin a new project, develop existing work, or simply immerse yourself in the company of other nonfiction writers, you’ll leave this workshop with new material and fresh ideas for expanding and developing your work.
-All levels of writers and adventurers are welcome, including backpackers, hikers, bikers, runners, climbers, paddlers, and those who simply like to meander through the woods.
+All levels of writers and outdoor adventurers are welcome — even if you simply like to meander through the woods.

 Members save $15 on this class.
 Log in as a member or join to receive discount.